bithacks-tech/eos/EXCHANGE_README.md

 -----------------------------------------

-This document is targeted toward exchanges who wish to automate deposit and withdraw of standard-conforming Enumivo token contracts.
+This document is targeted toward exchanges who wish to automate deposit and withdraw of standard-conforming MyEOSIO token contracts.
 The blockchain's native token conforms to the standard.

 Configuring Enunode
 ------------------
-This tutorial uses the `enucli` commandline tool to query a local `enunode` server which should be connected to an enumivo blockchain. `enunode` will need to be configured with the following plugins:
+This tutorial uses the `mycleos` commandline tool to query a local `myeosnode` server which should be connected to an myeosio blockchain. `myeosnode` will need to be configured with the following plugins:

-  1. enumivo::wallet_api_plugin
+  1. myeosio::wallet_api_plugin
-  2. enumivo::history_api_plugin
+  2. myeosio::history_api_plugin
-  3. enumivo::chain_api_plugin
+  3. myeosio::chain_api_plugin

 By default the history plugin will log the history of all accounts, but this is not the recomended configuration as it will consume tens of gigabytes of RAM in the